arc-language/arc-lang/parser/PACKAGE.md

 	// ExitConstDecl is called when exiting the constDecl production.
 	ExitConstDecl(c *ConstDeclContext)

+	// ExitTuplePattern is called when exiting the tuplePattern production.
+	ExitTuplePattern(c *TuplePatternContext)

+	// ExitTupleType is called when exiting the tupleType production.
+	ExitTupleType(c *TupleTypeContext)

 	// ExitType is called when exiting the type production.
 	ExitType(c *TypeContext)